Paying our local utility bill on the World Wide Web is now a reality

 Father blesses our Ford Ranger

-Before opening up a bank account in the Philippines we had to go in person to pay our water, internet, cable TV, and electric bills.
-However, with a Filipino bank account, we were able to pay all of our bills online except our electric bill.
+Before opening up a bank account in the Philippines we had to go in-person to pay our water, internet, cable TV, and electric bills.
+However, with a Filipino bank account, we were able to pay all of our bills online except our electric bills ALL PHILIPPINE BILLS ONLINE.

 I don’t like waiting in line so my patient spouse would go to Guimelco and pay our bill.
 She discovered it was best to go in the afternoon to avoid long lines which would often be present in the mornings.
 Nonetheless, this took time and my wife, unlike me, is a busy person.